 14. Mortgage Insurance (PMI/MIP)

-Mortgage insurance can be deducted from the income you make off your rental property.
+Mortgage insurance can be deducted from the income you make from your rental property.

 15. Property Management Fees